-There are always 16 beers on tap along with a menu of craft microbrews that’s constantly changing.
+There are always 16 beers on tap, and the menu of craft microbrews is constantly changing.

 You’ll need a pick-me-up throughout the game, and Charlie’s delivers bar favorites like nachos, a large pretzel, a spicy twist on onion rings, and wings.
 Fish and chips, burnt ends, double-pattie burgers, and more fill out the lunch and dinner options.

-There’s also a small breakfast menu if you happen to be up early enough.
+There’s also a small breakfast menu if you are up early enough.

 Related: Cheap Breakfast on the Strip

 A classic sports bar experience awaits in the SAHARA at Chickie’s & Pete’s.
 The establishment is an extension of a Philadelphia-based location with a Las Vegas twist.

 You won’t miss a moment of any game with over 50 large televisions to keep your eyes on.
 It’s the ultimate viewing experience, and it only gets better when you dive into Chickie’s & Pete’s signature menu.